marktheknife/sunpower-web-monitor/docs/Installation_New_Firmware.md

 ### Installation workflow

-1. Flash the Raspberry Pi OS onto an SD card (if needed).
+1. Flash the Raspberry Pi OS onto an micro SD card (if needed).
 2. Update system packages and install Python 3.
 3. Create a project folder on the host system or Pi.
 4. Create a Python virtual environment using `venv`.